 Let’s get into the arguments that claim indexing is now in a bubble.

 Part I – Bubble! – “The tail is now wagging the dog”

 If dogs don’t do it for you, I like the boat analogy.
-Think of active traders as a large cruise liner and passive investors as a small canoe.
+Think of actively managed funds and active traders as large cruise liners and passive investors as a small canoe.
 The cruise liner picks its course.
 The canoe ropes onto the cruise liner and gets a free ride.
 The cruise liner doesn’t notice the small canoe’s drag whatsoever; its course is unaffected.
 This big-small relationship is the original assumption behind passive investing.
 Market behavior is dictated by the active majority, and the passive minority gets a free ride.

 However, asserts Green, we now live in a paradigm where active and passive investing are too close in size.
 Therefore, the fundamental assumption no longer rings true.

-Millions of Average Janes and Joes are using index funds to invest huge portions of their income and savings.
+Millions of Average Janes and Joes–individual investors–are using index funds to invest huge portions of their income and savings.
 After all, that’s how many 401(k)s and their non-American equivalents are set up.
 Green points out how recent U.S. legislation changes are pushing 401(k)s and passive investing even further into the mainstream.

 The past 30 years have seen index funds grow and grow.
 Index fund inflows are the “single largest transactors in the market by far” Therefore, by definition, they are not passive.
 Index funds have to be influencing the market.
 What might this influence look like?

 Let’s go back to our S&P 500 index fund from before.
 The S&P 500 went up ~30% in 2019.
 Where does this gain come from?